 What Are Kegels, and Why Should I Do Them?

-Over time our pelvic muscles can weaken, and that can mean problems for your bladder.
+Over time our pelvic muscles can weaken, and that can mean problems for your bladder, so here is some help.

-Kegels don’t just help keep them “fit” — they can help you avoid embarrassing accidents, like bladder leakage and passing wind — or even stool — by accident.
+Kegels don’t just help keep them “fit” – they can help you avoid embarrassing accidents, like bladder leakage and passing wind – or even stools – by accident.

-This puts us at risk for a condition doctors call “pelvic organ prolapse” (POP).
-Basically, your pelvic organs start to droop.
+This puts us at risk for a condition doctors call “pelvic organ prolapse” which basically means your pelvic organs start to droop.

 They can start to fall into or out of your vagina.
 Sometimes, if you’ve had a hysterectomy, your vaginal tissues can start to come out of your body, too.